f13dev/PHP-Photo-Archive/README.md

 #### Adding cron.php to the crontab
 There are many ways to add a cron job depending on the way your server is set up, if you are on a shared hosing plan then you will most likely have access to create cron jobs via the control panel (i.e. Plesk, cPanel etc...).

-If you have SSH access to the server the crontab can be edited with the command:
+If you have SSH access to a Linux based server the crontab can be edited with the command:
 ```crontab -e```
 This will open a basic text editor where you can type the cron command to run the script.
 To save the cron job press ```[ctrl] + o``` followed by ```[enter]``` and finally ```[ctrl] + x``` to exit the text editor
 ## License